 This is the big decision, really.
 Think about it from the perspective of "Sure, post-paid usually has some good deals, but do I want to commit to a monthly bill?
 Or will I just top up when I need to?".
 Some people are better at budgeting with a routine, while others are more likely to use their phones sporadically and will find it costs more to be locked into a contract than they might otherwise use on a need-to-buy basis.

-These are usually 12 to 24 months with a minimum monthly service charge, which usually includes a certain value of calls.
-They may (but don't necessarily) include the cost of a handset, which can make a brand new phone easier to pay off in instalments.
+These are usually 12 to 24 months with a minimum monthly service charge, which usually includes a certain number of calls, texts and data for internet use.
+They include the cost of a handset, which can make a brand new phone easier to pay off in instalments but be rest assured you will end up paying for the phone.

-- Costs can escalate out of control - something to consider if you're on a tight budget.
+- Costs can escalate quickly, particularly if you operate outside the areas covered as part of their infinite talk and text – something to consider if you're on a tight budget.

 - Some services offer bill capping (where you nominate a maximum monthly spend), although the minimum cap can be quite high.